Mandatory ID verification for UK corporates: Are you ready?

 What happens if you fail to verify ID?

-Individuals will be committing an offense and may have to pay a fine if they don’t comply with ID Verification once it becomes a legal requirement.
+Individuals will be committing an offence and may have to pay a fine if they don’t comply with ID Verification requirements.

-Non-compliance may result in the entity and other directors committing an offence, the inability to file documents or create a new company at Companies House, and disqualification from acting as a director.
+Non-compliance may result in the entity and other directors committing an offence, the inability to file documents or create a new company at Companies House in a timely manner, or disqualification from acting as a director.

 How does ID verification work?

-There will be two methods of ID verification available (direct and indirect), both having the same level of identity assurance.
+There are two methods of ID verification available (direct and indirect), both having the same level of identity assurance.
+A personal code will be generated once a person’s ID has been verified.

 Direct – via Companies House and the GOV.UK One Login